Illustration by Cei Willis

 Unfortunately, that’s obviously a lot easier said than done.

-Below are a number of services that can help heroin addicts in the UK seek treatment:
+My Treatment My Choice is a service that can help heroin addicts in the EU seek treatment.